Jahvani/Data_Projects/Zuber Database/README.md

 ## Project Description

-As an analyst for Zuber, a new ride-sharing company launching in Chicago, the goal of this project is to identify patterns in available data to understand passenger preferences and the impact of external factors on rides.
-This involves analyzing competitor data and testing a hypothesis about how weather conditions affect ride frequency.
+As a student analyst for Zuber, a new ride-sharing company launching in Chicago, I used a cleaned dataset provided by Tripleten's data analysis team to identify patterns in the available data through SQL.
+The goal was to understand passenger preferences and the impact of external factors on rides.
+This involved analyzing competitor data and testing a hypothesis about how weather conditions affect ride frequency.

 ## Data